CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 ORDER BY p1.CustomerID;
 ```

+#### 10.Total Claim Amount for Customers with Rejected Claims
-#### 10.Find the total claim amount for each customer, but only include customers who have at least one rejected claim.
+Query to find the total claim amount for each customer, including only customers who have at least one rejected claim.

 ```sql
 SELECT c.CustomerID, c.Name, SUM(cl.ClaimAmount) AS TotalClaimAmount